Scatterbox

 Scatterbox is an American punk rock band from Coeur d'Alene, Idaho.
-Formed in 2000, the current lineup includes Tom White (vocals), Scott Rozell (drums), Mark Cogburn (guitar), Ryan White (bass), and Sean Nicol (guitar).
+Formed in 2001, the current lineup includes Tom White (vocals), Scott Rozell (drums), Mark Cogburn (guitar), Ryan White (bass), and Sean Nicol (guitar).
 They are currently signed with Blackhouse Records of Spokane, Washington.
-Scatterbox has released five full-length albums (including one live record), and three EPs, one of which was a split release with the now-defunct Spokane, Washington band, American Zero (whose members went on to join The Lashes, Moral Crux, and Kay Kay and His Weathered Underground).
+Scatterbox has released six full-length albums (including one live record), and three EPs, and a documentary film.
+The band is regarded as the longest-standing consistently active punk rock band from the state of Idaho.

 Past members

 Past members include (all guitarists) Dan Stamper (2000–2002), Jared Brown (2002–2005), Chris Copulos (2003–2005), and Sean Nicol (2005–2009).
 Dan Stamper played guitar on the first two Scatterbox releases Run Faster, Jump Higher, and Lipstick Stains and Shotgun Shells.
-Shortly after the release of Lipstick Stains..., Stamper left the band, and was replaced by (at the time) American Zero and Moral Crux guitarist Jared Brown.
-Brown left the band in 2005 to pursue other interests, and Sean Nicol (Intifada, Hellrods) stepped in.
+Shortly after the release of Lipstick Stains..., Stamper left the band, and American Zero and Moral Crux guitarist Jared Brown joined the band for the band's third and fourth albums, Infection III and Sudden Movements.
+Brown left the band in 2006 to pursue other interests, and Sean Nicol (Intifada, Hellrods) stepped in.
 Chris Copulos was added as a second guitarist in 2003 after leaving the band Ghoul.
-Copulos left the band in 2006 to move back to his native Chicago, Illinois, and shortly afterwards joined the band Nightcap.
-Mark Cogburn joined the band officially on New Year's Day of 2007 and has been noted as a permanent member.
-Nicol left the band in 2009 to attend school in Florida and went on to work for Boeing.
+Copulos left the band in late 2006 to move back to his native Chicago, Illinois, and shortly afterwards joined the band Antagonizers ATL.
+Mark Cogburn joined the band officially on New Year's Day of 2007 and has been noted as the band's longest standing guitarist.
+Nicol left the band in 2009 to attend school in Florida and ultimately relocated to Seattle.
 In late 2010, the band added Justin Smith to the lineup.
+Justin Smith left the band in 2016, and Jared Brown rejoined for a brief time.

-Jared Brown and Scott Rozell were also members of Lookout!
-Records band Moral Crux at a point in time.
-Brown left the band in 2008, whereas Rozell departed in 2005, rejoined in 2007, and departed again in early 2009.
-Brown rejoined in 2015 after Justin Smith's departure to Seattle, Washington.
+As of 2019, Scatterbox's current lineup consists of the Tom and Ryan White, Sean Nicol, Mark Cogburn, and Scott Rozell.
+Jared Brown and Scott Rozell were previous and active members of Lookout!
+Records band Moral Crux.
+Brown left Moral Crux in 2008 and Rozell remains a permanent member on-and-off over the last 20 years.
 Rozell joined Green Jellÿ (AKA Green Jello) in the summer of 2018 as a touring drummer.
-As of 2019, the band's lineup consists of the White brothers, Rozell and Cogburn as a four piece, and are in the process of writing new material for a new album with a release date to be determined.